SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/4.0.0/MappingAlgorithms.md

 |ConvertToMemoryPartitionedGraph|Converts Json partitioned graph into PACMAN partitioned graph| FilePartitionedGraph|MemoryPartitionedGraph| False|

-These extra algorithms are only used when required, and are not needed to be explicitly defined in your algorithm listings.
+These extra algorithms are only used when required, and do not need to be explicitly defined in your algorithm listings.

 The tool chain also uses this workflow to control when a collection of support algorithms are executed.
 These algorithms are summarised below: